Woodworking is a craft that is non-exclusive, and inclusive; almost everyone can do it!

 If the log is green, you have to allow for drying and shrinkage, so you may cut the pieces 1/2′ thick and then use a thickness planer to get it to the final 1/4″ thickness, after allowing the wood to dry to dry.
 (8–10% moisture content before planing).
 This is some good information on how to dry wood; Cutting And Drying Logs Into Boards – Woodworkers guild of America.

+after the wood is dried to 6-10% moisture content, you will need a thickness planer.
 Thickness Planers are available from big box stores, Amazon, and eBay.

 After the wood is sized to thickness, you will need a jointer and a table saw to clean up a long edge and square the board.